Skip to content

 15-20% of the total calories may come from fats and oils.
 This may sound like a lot, but only your dietitian knows how less it is.

-Protein and micronutrients
+Proteins and micronutrients

 Proteins and micronutrients majorly contribute to maintaining optimal health.
 Yet proteins provide 4 kcal/g of protein and can meet your caloric requirements.